 Work presented to ETSI BRAN has established that the propagation models used in the 3GPP evaluations do not simulate common deployment scenarios sufficiently well

 3GPP RAN1 finally asserted that the problem could be solved by relying on LBT backoff.
 IEEE 802 agrees that the LBT backoff mechanism will allow data to be transmitted eventually.
-However, the downside of a solution that more heavily relies on collisions and backoff is significantly reduced spectrum efficiency with a consequent adverse effect on all users of the spectrum.
+However, the downside of a solution that more heavily relies on collisions and backoff is significantly reduced spectrum efficiency and quality of service with a consequent adverse effect on all users of the spectrum.

-IEEE 802 believes that there is not consensus on this issue and requests that 3GPP RAN1 reconsider its previous response based on the material above.
+IEEE 802 believes that there is not consensus on this issue and requests that 3GPP RAN1 reconsider its previous response based on the additional material above.

 There is not consensus but resolution should be postponed on the issue, LAA and 802.11 multi-channel aggregation schemes should align